manan-luthra/manan-luthra.github.io/pest.md

 (Note: The PIR sensor has a deep sleep issue)

 ## Training the YOLO model with custom images
--Trained YOLOv3 (a real time object detection system) on a custom dataset of insect images using Darknet (an open source neural network framework).
+- Trained YOLOv3 (a real time object detection system) on a custom dataset of insect images using Darknet (an open source neural network framework).
--Used the Google Open Images Dataset v7 for downloading the image dataset for Insects.
+- Used the Google Open Images Dataset v7 for downloading the image dataset for Insects.
 These images dataset had a .jpg file and a .txt file with the same name.
 Each line of the .txt file was of the format:
 <object-class> <x_center> <y_center> <width> <height>
--For using the YOLO detector, I converted the bounding box annotations to the required YOLO format.
+- For using the YOLO detector, I converted the bounding box annotations to the required YOLO format.

 ![image](https://user-images.githubusercontent.com/105019328/217408901-2094b4fb-8964-4d38-89d0-c68b57623677.png)

-In order to run the darknet executable file, I installed the dependencies such as CUDA, CUDNN, OpenCV.
-I updated the config file and changed the filters and classes along with other configuration data.
-For training purposes, I made the following changes: batch=64
+- Installed dependencies such as CUDA, CUDNN, OpenCV, in order to run the darknet executable file.
+Updated the config file and changed the filters and classes along with other configuration data.
+- For training purposes, the following changes were made:<br>
+batch=64 <br>
-Subdivisions = 64
+Subdivisions = 64 <br>
-Max_batches = 4000
+Max_batches = 4000 <br>
 steps= 1600, 1800

-I also changed the line filters in the convolutional layers before the YOLO layer to: filters=(num_classes + 5)*3.
-So for 1 class, filters=18
+- Further, updated the line filters in the convolutional layers before the YOLO layer to: filters=(num_classes + 5)*3.
+Since, number of classes=1, filters=18

-After downloading the pretrained weights, I started the training.
+- After downloading the pretrained weights, I started the training.
 The weights were saved for every 1000 iterations.

 ## Model testing